(New and Renewal)

 Artist of the Month Display

 Each month an individual artist has the opportunity to display their paintings or crafts on the right wall when you first walk into the gallery.
 This is a great way to showcase your work for other members and the public.
-Because it is open to public view, we ask that all works be "family friendly".
+Because it is open to public view, we ask that all works be "family-friendly."
 Contact the front desk to let us know you are interested in signing up.

 Frequently Asked Questions (FAQ)

 What are the gallery's hours of operation?

-We are open to the general public Tuesday - Thursday 10am - 5pm, Friday 10am - 7pm, and Saturday 10am - 3pm.
+We are open to the public on Tuesday through Saturday, Noon - 5 pm.
 During these times there will be someone at the front desk to help with any of your needs.
 We are closed Sunday, Monday and holidays.